hacker-eleos/scala-reactive-notes/notebooks/week2/week2_4.md

 p.future
 }
 ```
 First we stop at `execute` on `f`.
 This gives us back a future.
 We want to adapt this into Scala future so we construct a promise of String.
 The future returned by `execute` is not a `java.util.concurrent` Future, it has some added functionality, namely you can added a listener.
 When the future is completed, a runnable is registered on the listener, which will run.
 We require executor to run it.
-We get future from Promise `p.future`. `AsyncHttpClient` is a Java library using Java and it's own futures.
+We get future from Promise `p.future`. `AsyncHttpClien` is a Java library using Java and it's own futures.
 Basically we mapped from listenable `AsnycHttpClient` future to Scala futures.

 If you have event based source for something and you want to wait single shot event in this case, it is best to wrap it in future and expose it as API.